Skip to content

 pip install flygym

-Add the warp optional dependency if you want to use fly.warp with GPU acceleration:
+Add the warp optional dependency if you want to use the flygym.warp GPU-accelerated backend:

 pip install flygym[warp]